Kristina01111000/Drws_site/README.md

 https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ try to get they spacing between the title and the content to not be there, then switch all of it them to be like it, make the title bigger

 Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
-Emails come from a weird email, figure out why the institute emails aren’t working correctly
+Emails come from a weird email, figure out why the institute emails aren’t working correctly make a virtual visit page like on virtual visit page https://fourelementdoctor.com/book-a-consultation-with-dr-w/
-Make an excel sheet for the podcasts, columns, when filmed, podcast length, when posted, link to podcast, link to the site, grade column, so we can rate it, multiple grading columns make a virtual visit page like on virtual visit page https://fourelementdoctor.com/book-a-consultation-with-dr-w/